xsonali/monitor/README.md

 Azure Sentinel Monitoring Terraform Configuration

 This repository contains Terraform code to deploy Azure Sentinel monitoring on an existing Azure Firewall within your Azure environment.
+The repository also includes a storage-deploy.json ARM template file, which has not yet been deployed to the current resource group.
+This file is kept for future deployment if storage resources are needed, such as for archiving logs or enabling diagnostics.

+Keeping this template in the repository allows easy reuse and version control.
+It is recommended to deploy the storage account only when required.
+Additionally, including documentation about the purpose and usage of this template will help maintain clarity for future reference.

 ---